jorisdejong/UnityPlayerExample/README.md

 ## Why is this open source?

-I was very excited about the possibilities of realtime performance in Resolume and I think that Unity has the quality we should expect in 2021.
-However, after a lot of testing and thinking, I've realised that Resolume is not the right environment for what I want to do.
-As a very basic example, let's say I have three clips of the included example prepared in Resolume, each with a different a different camera movement.
-After changing color on one of them, I cannot have that change reflected in the other two clips.
-Because of how parameters work in Resolume, switching to the other clips will always revert the color back to the value it had when the preset or clip was created.
-This lack of 'horizontal control' means I cannot perform the way I would like and it's a dealbreaker for me.
-So Resolume, although still great for video, is a dead end for me here and I'm going to focus my energy on making realtime performance work some other way.
-However, I completely understand this stuff is still lots of fun and opens up possiblities other than VJ'ing, so I'm sharing the progress I was able to make with the community.
+I was very excited about the possibilities of realtime 3D performance in Resolume and I think that Unity has the quality we should expect in 2021.
+However, after a lot of testing, trying and thinking, I've realised that Resolume is not the right environment for how I'd like to perform in realtime.
+The exact how and why goes beyond the scope of this readme, but Resolume, although still great for video, is a dead end for me here and I'm going to focus my energy on making my vision work some other way.
+However, I completely understand this stuff is still lots of fun and opens up possiblities other than my specific style of VJ'ing, so I'm sharing my progress with the community.

 ## License